Abnormal Pap Results; A Natural Approach to Cervical dysplasia

 Pap smears are performed to monitor the situation.

-Naturopathic doctors handle cervical dysplasia by both treating
+Registered Naturopathic Doctors handle cervical dysplasia by both treating

 the infection and boosting the immune system.
 Dr. John Bastyr,

-the naturopathic doctor for whom Bastyr University in Seattle
+the Registered Naturopathic Doctor for whom Bastyr University in Seattle

 is named, developed the protocol that is now widely used by alternative